stanford-rc/globus.stanford.edu/server/auth.md

 {% include info-box.html
    icon="lock"
-   header="Medium Risk?
-Use CILogon" content="If you have Medium Risk data, then two-step is required.
+   header="Moderate Risk?
+Use CILogon" content="If you have Moderate Risk data, then two-step is required.
 That means you must use the CILogon authentication method (it is the only one which supports two-step at this time)."
 %}

 If you are not sure about which method to choose, [get in touch with us]({{